Skip to content

 print("Code Challenge:", code_challenge)

-Step 2: Authorization Request
+Implementation | Step 2: Authorization Request

 The next step is redirect user to our login page with following parameters.
+You need to decide which scopes are needed, so user could see the list and grant your application the access.

 &code_challenge=abc123def456ghi789

-Step 4: Exchange authorization code to receive refresh and access token
+Implementation | Step 4: Exchange authorization code to receive refresh and access token

 On redirect uri provided in previous step we receive one-time code that we need to exchange to obtain refresh and access token.